andre0707/TilesExplorer/README.md

 What is the point?
 Get the biggest possible square and visit as many tiles as you can!
 Check out [VeloViewer](https://blog.veloviewer.com/veloviewer-explorer-score-and-max-square/) for further information.

-Tiles Explorer will cover the map with the tiles.
+Tiles Explorer will cover the map with tiles.
 You can also see your current position.

-Tiles Explorer shares its database with [Workout Map](https://itunes.apple.com/us/app/workoutmap/id1608785584) to display your visited tiles.
+Tiles Explorer shares its database with the iOS app [Workout Map](https://itunes.apple.com/us/app/workoutmap/id1608785584) to display your visited tiles.

 There is also an option to mark a tile.
 Just click on it and use the star button on the right side of the screen.